Shared Ownership

 1. Fill out our application form.

-3. Cash or mortgage, contact our preferred financial advisor for assessment - there is no obligation to use them for your decision in principle if required
+2. Cash or mortgage, you'll need to contact our preferred financial advisor for assessment - there is no obligation to use them for your decision in principle if required (our sales team can provide further advice surrounding this).

-5. Secure your home with a non-refundable reservation fee
+4. Secure your home with a non-refundable reservation fee.

-7. The legal bits happen, when the two sets of solicitors liaise with each other
+6. The legal bits happen, when the two sets of solicitors liaise with each other.

-10. Enjoy.
-We’ll hand over the keys and leave you to it.
+9. We’ll hand over the keys and leave you to enjoy your amazing new home!

 Lady holding a cup